-Discharges of wastes from Irrigated Agricultural Lands to the Coachella Valley Drains, or to the Coachella Valley Storm Water Channel (which are tributary to the Salton Sea), shall not violate the water quality objectives for surface waters summarized in the following list:
+Discharges of wastes from Irrigated Agricultural Lands to the Alamo River, New River, Imperial Valley Drains, or to the Salton Sea shall not violate the water quality objectives for surface waters summarized in the following list:

 - 1. Result in the presence of oil, grease, floating material (liquids, solids, foam and scum) or suspended material in amounts that create a nuisance or produce objectionable color, odor, taste, or turbidity, or otherwise adversely affect beneficial uses. - 2.
 Result in unnatural materials, which individually or in combination, produce undesirable flavors in edible portions of aquatic organisms. - 3.
 Alter the suspended sediment load and suspended sediment discharge rate to receiving waters in a manner that causes nuisance or adversely affects beneficial uses.